allmaps/allmaps/packages/leaflet/README.md

 asyncAddGeoreferenceAnnotationByUrl()
 ```

-See `index.html` for an example of a minimal html file that loads a Leaflet maps and adds a Georeference Annotation.
+See `index.html` or this [JSFiddle](https://jsfiddle.net/snrg4mjL/1/) for an example of a minimal html file that loads a Leaflet maps and adds a Georeference Annotation.

 ## API